USS Tattnall (DDG-19): 1970s

-After four months operating out of Mayport, Tattnall steamed north to Chespeake Bay, where she assisted in tests conducted at Randle Cliffs, Md., by scientists of the Naval Research Laboratory.
+After four months operating out of Mayport, Tattnall steamed north to Chesapeake Bay, where she assisted in tests conducted at Randle Cliffs, Md., by scientists of the Naval Research Laboratory.
 She visited Newport, R.I., in mid-month and returned to Mayport on the 25th.
 Following five months of operations and exercises in the vicinity of Mayport, Tattnall steamed to Charleston for her second regular overhaul.
 She remained in Charleston Naval Shipyard until 24 March 1971, when she began post-overhaul trials.
 On 22 April, she headed back to Mayport and operations in the Caribbean Sea and the Gulf of Mexico.

 On 16 September 1971, the ship departed Charleston bound for northern Europe and Exercise "Royal Knight."
 During that cruise, she visited Rosyth, Scotland, and Rotterdam in the Netherlands before returning to Mayport on 22 October.

 In March 1972, Tattnall deployed to the Mediterranean once again.
 She conducted exercises with other units of the 6th Fleet and with ships of foreign navies.
 The guided-missile destroyer visited Valencia, Spain, Genoa and Naples in Italy, Patras and Athens in Greece, Kusadasi and Iskenderun in Turkey, Sousse, Tunisia, Menton, France, Palma de Majorca, Spain, and Sicily.
 On 28 August, she changed operational control to the 2nd Fleet and headed for Mayport, where she arrived on 5 September.Tattnall resumed operations from Mayport until 29 May 1973, when she got underway to participate in a joint American-French exercise conducted in the vicinity of Charleston.
 In late May and early June, she visited Norfolk, Va., and the Naval Academy at Annapolis, Md.
 She returned to Mayport on 18 June.
 After a month in the Mayport area, Tattnall embarked upon her first UNITAS deployment to South America.
 She visited ports in Brazil, Colombia, Peru, Argentina, and Uruguay in between operations and exercises conducted with units of those countries' navies.
 On 15 December, she returned to Mayport and resumed exercises in the western Atlantic and upkeep in her home port through July 1974.

 On 22 July 1974, she began a two-month restricted availability at Charleston.
 The Tattnall returned to Mayport on 21 September to begin preparations for another Mediterranean deployment.
 The guided-missile destroyer departed Mayport on 25 November and changed operational control to the 6th Fleet at Rota, Spain, on 5 December.
 Tattnall participated in "special operations" on 9 December following a brief stop at Gaeta, Italy, she put into Barcelona for the holidays on 18 December.